TechnologyClassroom/SetupNotes/os/GNULinux/GNULinux.md

 - [The Arch wiki](https://wiki.archlinux.org/) contains a large amount of quality information about GNU/Linux.
 Arch is an operating system, but the information is very useful for all GNU/Linux distributions.
-- [overthewire](http://overthewire.org/) is a series of games.
-  [Bandit](http://overthewire.org/wargames/bandit/) is a game played through SSH.
-Try to get the next level's password by figuring out a command line concept.
 - [cmdchallenge](https://cmdchallenge.com/) has tricky problems that can be solved with UNIX one-liners (web based).
 - [vim adventures](https://vim-adventures.com/) teaches vim like an old school